solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 Despite what path is taken, there are common steps in the process:

-- Upgrade to a supported Azure Redis version that matches the target
+- Upgrade to a supported Azure Redis version that matches the target and migration tool support
 - Inventory instance objects
 - Export users and permissions (ACLS)
 - Export and configuration settings